chrisman/advent-of-code/2018/docs/notes.md

 Implement a tree! 🌲

 but a friggin weird one.
 After I read the description of the data about four times, I didn't understand the data at all.
-And then I looked at the actual input data and saw it was nothing but a string of numbers, it was compeletely flat!
+And then I looked at the actual input data and saw it was nothing but a string of numbers, it was completely flat!
 And then I realized how it worked.
 The description could have been a little bit better about pointing out that all of the nodes are nested in a flat string.

 anyway. nodes and stuff 👍